geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Beneath, the Arch of Peace and Promise spread,<br>
 The type of safety, born in doubt and dread;<br>
 And lo! within its ample circle beam’d<br>
-The sacred sign that marks its pledge redeem’d.
+The sacred sign that marks its pledge redeem’d.<br>
 Lost to man’s touch, though to his reverence given,<br>
 Bright cherubs bear the Holy Cross to Heaven!<br>
 Now golden radiance gilds the sacred wood,<br>